Abdulrehman1203/Stocks-Transactions-App/README.md

     ```

 6.  **Start the Server**:
-    Run from the project root directory:
+    Return to the **project root directory** to run the module correctly:
     ```bash
     cd ..
     python -m uvicorn backend.scripts.run:app --reload --port 8000